Skip to main navigation Skip to search Skip to main content

 Research

-Agnes’ research focuses on careers and leadership in higher education and hospitals, with a focus on the role of human capital and social capital.
+Agnes’ research focuses on careers and leadership in higher education and healthcare.
+Specifically, she investigates the role of knowledge, skills, personality, and networks for successful careers and effective leadership.
 Furthermore, she studies humor use at work, teamwork, and peer effects, as well as behavioral economics in general.
 She strongly believes – supported by her research findings – that leaders within organizations are more effective and have more satisfied subordinates if they are experts in the core business of the organization.
 Her research is mainly empirical, relying on both experimental and econometric design.
-Agnes has published in internationally renowned journals such as Research Policy, Journal of Vocational Behavior, Journal of Economic Psychology, and Harvard Business Review.

 Teaching